kauhat/astro-cooklang-integration/README.md

 ### Update your config

-Add the plugin to your Astro site's config as below:
+Add the plugin to your Astro site's config..

 ```ts
 // ./astro.config.js